Congratulations. Its a great idea to self publish.

 For page two of your book, copy what other books do in terms of disclaimers and name of publisher, and add its ISBN number as well as it being on the barcode on the cover.

 ISBN numbers cost money.
 They are the province of Nielsen.
-However, if you use kdp, Amazon will supply one free.
-I use barcodem software to make the barcodes because I design my own covers.
+However, if you use KDP, Amazon will supply one free.
+Amazon also creates the barcode for you.
+No need to purchase them from Nielsen.

 As regards the text, remove all typos.
 The bane of my life!
 You can hire someone to do this for you if you want.
 They will probably charge per thousand words.

-I use Microsoft Word to write a docx file, and then use Kindle Create which you can download free to make a file to upload to Kindle Direct Publishing (link above) and launch it in Kindle format.
+I use Microsoft Word to write a docx file, and then use Kindle Create which you can download free to make a file to upload to Kindle Direct Publishing (link at top of page above) and launch it in Kindle format.
 Follow through the steps that they give.
-Fun!
+See here for more tips on using MS Word to create your book.

-I tried using the same docx file for my paperback version but it was not a good idea.
+I tried using a docx file for my paperback version but it was not a good idea.
 I soon learned how to create a pdf file from the docx file to upload instead, which is much better.
-I will write a separate page about that process.

 Have fun!
 Do ask for help.